jchester/spc-kit/README.md

 See "References" for some more detailed reading.

+## What it can do

+* Report out-of-control samples on _variables_ using:
+    * x̄R (aka XbarR) limits.
+These detect out-of-control sample averages, based on the variability of ranges of samples.
+      (See: Montgomery §6.2.1, Eqn 6.4)
+    * R̄ (aka Rbar) limits.
+These detect out-of-control sample ranges.
+(See: Montgomery §6.2.1, Eqn 6.5)
+    * x̄s (aka XbarS) limits.
+These detect out-of-control sample averages, based on the variability of the standard deviation of samples.
+(See: Montgomery §6.3, Eqn 6.28)
+    * s̄ (aka Sbar) limits.
+These detect out-of-control sample standard deviations.
+(See: Montgomery §6.3, Eqns 6.25 & 6.27)
+    * Limits for individual measurements (aka XmR).
+These are applied to samples with a single measurement and track measurement-to-measurement changes in means (X) and moving ranges (mR).
+Sensitive to departure from normality.
+      (See: Montgomery §6.4, Eqn 6.33; Wheeler & Chambers §3.6)
+* Report out-of-control samples on _attributes_ using:
+    * p limits, available in both conformant (aka yield chart) and non-conformant (aka fallout chart) flavors.
+(See:
+      Montgomery §7.2, Eqn 7.8)
+    * np limits, available in both conformant and non-conformant flavors.
+(See: Montgomery §7.2.1, Eqn 7.13)
+    * c limits.
+(See: Montgomery §7.3.1, Eqn 7.17)

+Sample sizes are assumed to be equal throughout a window.

+## What it cannot do

+Everything else.
+No variable sample sizes.
+No sensitizing rules.
+No u charts.
+No Cusum or EWMA.
+No Hotelling T².
+Etc.

 ## Installation

 The SQL dialect used is unapologetically PostgreSQL, so you need that running first.